-What are ASCAP and BMI?
+What are ASCAP & BMI?

-How Do BMI and ASCAP Pay?
+How Do BMI & ASCAP Pay?

 Both BMI and ASCAP split royalties of a song between the Songwriter and Publisher, and artists have the choice of what percentage of royalties they’ll earn from each category during a process called song registration.

-To watch how to register a song on BMI check out this step by step guide:
+To watch how to register a song on BMI check out this step-by-step guide:

-When each quarter ends, BMI and ASCAP divide the money from those banket licenses and payout artists based on the percentage of usage they got in the entire music industry.
-This is a very important difference between the PROs and streaming distributors like Distrokid: while Distrokid distributes royalties based on the number of plays, BMI and ASCAP calculate their royalties based on the percentage of plays you got compared to everyone else.
+When each quarter ends, BMI and ASCAP divide the money from those blanket licenses and payout artists based on the percentage of usage they got in the entire music industry.
+This is a very important difference between the PROs and streaming distributors like DistroKid: while DistroKid distributes royalties based on the number of plays, BMI and ASCAP calculate their royalties based on the percentage of plays you got compared to everyone else.
 In these cases, being a popular artist with the hottest new song is an advantage.
 Since not everyone reports usage properly, especially smaller companies, royalties are paid based on an estimation, instead of by the nitty-gritty numbers that distributors calculate.

 So, What Should You Do Now?

-By all means, we’re not telling you to drop Distrokid or other streaming distributors in favor of only PRO’s.
+By all means, we’re not telling you to drop DistroKid or other streaming distributors in favor of only PRO’s.
 We just want to make sure you understand that they are completely different entities and that you need both to get every cent you’re owed from your performances.